folkvir/foglet-ndp/README.md

 We provide a bundle for you, just add foglet-ndp.bundle.js to your html page.
 The following example works like a charm and is avalaible in the folder **example/** !

 !!!
-You need a signaling server in order to run the example, foglet-core has one, just run this : ```bash cd node_modules/foglet-core && npm run server```
+You need a signaling server in order to run the example, foglet-core has one embedded, just run: ```cd node_modules/foglet-core && npm run server```

 ```javascript
 const Spray = require('spray-wrtc');